tliao-git/materials-workflow-seeds/README.md

 - `hull_tools/`: Lightweight pymatgen convex-hull tools from a CSV of compositions and energies; computes formation energies and distance-to-hull, optional plot.

 See each subfolder for setup and usage.

+## Authorship & tools
+Developed by me.
+AI code-completion was used for boilerplate.